chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

     9. Open task manager just say "launch task manager" or "launch task manager now".
     10. Launch paint just say "launch paint" or "launch paint now".

-29. Play a song by saying "play a song" or "play song" or "play a song now".
-30. Play any a video on a specific topic by saying "play a video on (the name of the topic)" or "play (the name of the topic) video" or "play (the name of the topic)".
+29. Play any a video on a specific topic by saying "play a video on (the name of the topic)" or "play (the name of the topic) video" or "play (the name of the topic)".
 Example are as following:

     1. Play a video on cricket just say "play a video on cricket" or "play cricket video" or "play cricket".
     2. Play a video on football just say "play a video on football" or "play football video" or "play football".